To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Drupal’s latest versions 7.0 and 8.0, however, are a vast improvement toward being more user-friendly for non-developers.
 A huge plus with Drupal is its slim core, which eats up much fewer of your site’s resources.
 And this CMS even allows you to set up complex company portals with multi-domain structures.

-Blogger is a free service owned by Google that lets you set up a simple website within minutes, and it’s the CMS of choice for roughly 800,000 websites worldwide.
+Blogger is a free service owned by Google that lets you set up a simple website within minutes, and it’s the CMS of choice for more than 1 million websites worldwide.
 Most Blogger sites are hosted on the blogspot.com subdomain.

-Like WordPress, Blogger gives you the ability to publish posts and pages on your website and features intuitive WYSIWYG (What You See Is What You Get) and HTML editing.
+Like WordPress, Blogger gives you the ability to publish blog posts with intuitive WYSIWYG (What You See Is What You Get) and basic HTML editing.
 You can also create and manage multiple blogs through one account.

 What features are you looking for in a CMS platform?